apancutt/deploy-aws-s3-cloudfront/README.md

 ## Soft-Deleting Objects (Experimental)

-Objects can be soft-deleted using an [S3 Object Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) rule.
+Objects can be soft-deleted using an [S3 Object Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) expiration rule.

 This feature can be enabled using the `--soft-delete` option.
 When enabled, objects are not deleted from S3 but are instead tagged for later removal by a lifecycle rule.
 The lifecycle rule is created automatically if one with the same `--soft-delete-lifecycle-id` (default is `Soft-Delete`) does not exist.